rastisoft/ParametersList/README.md

 |**Status:**   | under development |

 ## **What is ParametersList?**
 Sometimes for our personal software projects, we prefer to keep the parameters and their value that are needed to configure an application,  in a text file.
 It allows us, without recompiling the source code, control behavior of the application by changing these parameters.
-Previously, we used XML and json to stores and deal with these parameters.
+Previously, we used XML and json to store and deal with these parameters.
 Later, we decided to create our own simpler tool, named ParametersList, which provides us minimum functionalities that we need.

-At the moment, the ParametersList is in its earlier stage and evolving gradually so its not completely error free.
+Currently, the ParametersList is in its earlier stage and evolving gradually so its not completely error free.
 So far we have implemented the first version in C++17 and Java.
 The C# version will be added later.

 ## **Rules**
 The parameters and their values are stored in a C like syntax into a file with extension .plf like: